Slavery Abolition Act 1833: Payments to slave owners

-Half of the money went to slave-owning families in the Caribbean and Africa, while the other half went to absentee owners living in Britain.
-The names listed in the returns for slave owner payments show that ownership was spread over many hundreds of British families, many of them (though not all) of high social standing.
+Slave compensation was paid to approximately 42,000 people who lived in the colonies and about 3,500 who were resident in Britain.
+Of the British residents, some were absentee landlords, others were executors, mortgagees, trustees or heirs of slave owners.
+These absentees tended to have larger numbers of slaves; about half the compensation went to this group.
+About 5 to 10% of those who could be considered members of the British elite class appear in the slave compensation records.
 For example, Henry Phillpotts (then the Bishop of Exeter), with three others (as trustees and executors of the will of John Ward, 1st Earl of Dudley), was paid £12,700 for 665 slaves in the West Indies, whilst Henry Lascelles, 2nd Earl of Harewood received £26,309 for 2,554 slaves on six plantations.
+However, across the whole group of compensation recipients, the vast majority each owned a small number of slaves, and we must presume that they had among them many doctors, clergymen, and widows across the range of society.
+A surprising proportion, about 40%, of slave owners were women, something of particular note in a society were a woman's wealth transferred to her husband on marriage.
+Among absentee claimants, residents of Scotland were over-represented compared to other parts of Britain, with 15% of claimants whilst being only 10% of the British population.

 The majority of men and women who were paid under the Slavery Abolition Act 1833 are listed in a Parliamentary Return, entitled Slavery Abolition Act, which is an account of all moneys awarded by the Commissioners of Slave Compensation in the Parliamentary Papers 1837–8 (215) vol. 48.

 A successor organisation to the Anti-Slavery Society was formed in London in 1839, the British and Foreign Anti-Slavery Society, which worked to outlaw slavery worldwide.
 The world's oldest international human rights organisation, it continues today as Anti-Slavery International.

 Repeal

-The whole act was repealed by section 1 of, and part VIII of schedule 1 to, the Statute Law (Repeals) Act 1998.
-However, this repeal did not make slavery legal again, as sections of the Slave Trade Act 1824 (5 Geo.
+The whole act was repealed by section 1(1) of, and part VII of schedule 1 to, the Statute Law (Repeals) Act 1998, which came into force on 19 November 1998.
+Despite the act being repealed, slavery remains illegal, as court cases like Somerset v Stewart and Knight v Wedderburn had already deemed it illegal in Britain before the act's passage, the act itself only having applied to the British Empire, and this state of law carried over into the United Kingdom.
+Sections of the Slave Trade Act 1824 (5 Geo.
 4. c.
 113), Slave Trade Act 1843 (6 & 7 Vict. c.
-98) and Slave Trade Act 1873 (36 & 37 Vict. c.
-88) are still in force.
-In addition the Human Rights Act 1998 incorporates into British Law Article 4 of the European Convention on Human Rights which prohibits the holding of persons as slaves.
+98), and Slave Trade Act 1873 (36 & 37 Vict. c.
+88) that prohibit and criminalise slavery also remain in force.
+In addition, the Human Rights Act 1998 incorporates Article 4 of the European Convention on Human Rights, which prohibits holding people as slaves, into British law, and the Modern Slavery Act 2015 also independently provides for the penalisation and prosecution of slavery.